Reflecting Upon Irreducible Mind

 himself did not refer to the brain specifically as the filter,.

-might have thought that it was just the neurons (10% of the
+He might have thought that it was just the neurons (10%

 further step in handling and in perfecting the filter theory.